duthied/Free-Friendika/doc/Install.md

 ### Prepare .htaccess file

 Copy `.htaccess-dist` to `.htaccess` (be careful under Windows) to have working mod-rewrite again.
-If you have installed Friendica into a sub directory, like /friendica/ set this path in RewriteBase accordingly.
+If you have installed Friendica into a sub directory, like */friendica/* set this path in `RewriteBase` accordingly.

 Example:

     cp .htacces-dist .htaccess

-*Note*: Do **not** rename the .htaccess-dist file as it is tracked by GIT and renaming will cause a dirty working directory.
+*Note*: Do **not** rename the `.htaccess-dist` file as it is tracked by GIT and renaming will cause a dirty working directory.

 ### Verify the "host-meta" page is working

-Friendica should respond automatically to important addresses under the /.well-known/ rewrite path.
+Friendica should respond automatically to important addresses under the */.well-known/* rewrite path.
-One critical URL would look like, for example, https://example.com/.well-known/host-meta It must be visible to the public and must respond with an XML file that is automatically customized to your site.
+One critical URL would look like, for example: https://example.com/.well-known/host-meta
+It must be visible to the public and must respond with an XML file that is automatically customized to your site.

 If that URL is not working, it is possible that some other software is using the /.well-known/ path.